Merrill's Marauders: Formation and training

 The men were first sent to India arriving in Bombay on 31 October 1943 to train.
 Here they were reinforced with Army Air Corps and Signal Corps personnel, as well as an animal transport company with mules and experienced muleteers.
-Officers and men were equipped with U.S. Herringbone Twill (HBT) uniform cotton OD uniforms, M-1943 fatigues, Type II field shoes (with or without canvas leggings), jungle boots, canvas load-bearing equipment, blanket (one-half tent or "shelter-half" per man), poncho, and a machete or kukri for brush clearing.
+Officers and men were equipped with U.S. Herringbone Twill (HBT) uniform cotton OD uniforms, M1943 fatigues, Type II field shoes (with or without canvas leggings), jungle boots, canvas load-bearing equipment, blanket (one-half tent or "shelter-half" per man), poncho, and a machete or kukri for brush clearing.

 Small arms included the .30-06 M1 Garand, the .30-06 M1903A4 sniper rifle, the .30 M1 carbine, the .45 Thompson submachine gun, the .45 M1911 pistol, the .30-06 BAR (M1922 machine rifle version), and the .30 M1919 Browning air-cooled belt-fed machine gun.
 Mules were used to haul radios, ammunition, and heavier support weapons, including the 2.36-inch M1A1 bazooka and the U.S. 60 mm M2 Mortar.
 The mortar was often employed without its bipod in order to speed deployment.

 The 5307th was originally destined to train in long-range penetration tactics under the direction of Brigadier Charles Orde Wingate, commander of the Chindits.
 At Deolali, 200 km (125 miles) outside Bombay, the troops endured both physical conditioning and close-order drill, before entraining for Deogarh, Madhya Pradesh.

 The unit was to have 700 animals that included 360 mules.
 There were to be as many more but the ship that was carrying them was torpedoed in the Arabian Sea.
 They were replaced by 360 Australian Waler horses that had originally been with the 112th Cavalry in New Caledonia who were deemed unfit for jungle warfare.
 They had traveled to India where they served with the Chinese Army before being assigned to the 5307th.